cerner/fhir.cerner.com/content/authorization.md

 ##### Supported Scopes #####

 [Wildcard Scopes](http://docs.smarthealthit.org/authorization/scopes-and-launch-context/#wildcard-scopes)
-are currently **not supported**.
+are currently **not supported**; refer to the linked document for a more detailed discussion of the challenges they pose.
 An application is currently required to specifically request each scope that it needs to run.

 Other combinations of scopes may be limited; please see the [FAQ](#faq) for known limitations.